RealImage/bifrost/README.md

 Clients must send certificate requests signed by an ECDSA P256 private key using the ECDSA SHA256 signature algorithm.

-`issuer` can read its signing certificate and private key in PEM form from a variety of sources.
+`issuer` can read its signing certificate and private key in PEM form, from a variety of sources.
 If unconfigured, it looks for `crt.pem` and `key.pem` in the current working directory.